History Argument Guidelines

-*Book list for Literature event posted on Rubric page.
+*Book list for Literature event is on the rubric page.

-Math and science quiz bowl teams will consist of three members.
+Math quiz bowl teams may consist of as many members as a team chooses.
 The team determines the division of responsibilities.

-Questions for the quiz bowl will be drawn from the subjects of algebra, geometry, physics and chemistry.
+Questions for the quiz bowl will be drawn from the subjects of algebra and geometry.
 Questions will generally be drawn primarily from the subject matter concepts outlined for the competition.
 However, some questions may drawn be from outside of the subject matter concepts.
-These questions will, however, conform to the broad subject areas of algebra, physics, chemistry, and Geometry.
+These questions will, however, conform to the broad subject areas of algebra and geometry.

 Questions will be classified into three difficulty levels, which will have a corresponding time range for answering questions and a corresponding point value.
 Incorrect answers or unanswered questions are awarded 0 points.

-Prior to the competition, students will create a mural that includes their team name as well a representation of the theme of tenacity.
+Prior to the competition, students will create an artwork that includes their team name as well a representation of the prompt for 2022-23:

-Murals must be at least two feet by three feet at MINIMUM.
-The maximum dimensions for murals is eight feet by four feet, either horizontally or vertically.
+Artwork must be at least two feet by three feet at MINIMUM.
+The maximum dimensions for artwork is eight feet by four feet, either horizontally or vertically.

-The top five highest-scoring teams will be invited back to the mural exhibit where they will field questions from the judges.
+The top five highest-scoring teams will be invited back to the art exhibit where they will field questions from the judges.